mozilla-ai/mcpd-sdk-python/README.md

 # Initialize the client with your mcpd API endpoint.
 # api_key is optional and sends an 'MCPD-API-KEY' header.
 # server_health_cache_ttl is optional and sets the time in seconds to cache a server health response.
+# logger is optional and allows you to provide a custom logger implementation (see Logging section).
 client = McpdClient(api_endpoint="http://localhost:8090", api_key="optional-key", server_health_cache_ttl=10)
 ```